DiSSCo/dissco.github.io/SpecimenImageCapture/intro_to_cameras.md

 ---
 title: Cameras - what to use?
-parent: Specimen Image Capture
+parent: Image Capture
 nav_order: 2
-grand_parent: Guidance & Best Practices
+grand_parent: Digitisation Best Practices
 ---

 # 2. Cameras - what to use?